mit-pdos/secfs-skeleton/README.md

 `secfs/store/inode.py`) holding various metadata about each file, and a list of block hashes that, when fetched and concatenated, make up the contents of the file.
-Directories are lists of name/`i` pairs, which can be resolved and fetched recursively to explore the file system tree.
+Directories are lists of name/`i` pairs, which can be resolved and fetched recursively to explore the file-system tree.
 Files are updated by sending new blobs to the server, and then updating the `i`-table of the owning principal so that the `i` of the file that is being changed points to the new signature.